Conditions Frozen shoulder

 Effective treatments include, for example:

 Exercises need to be started gently, particularly in the early stages of the condition.
 Otherwise they may make the pain worse.
-During exercises people should make sure they do not force the movements and cause severe pain.
+It is important to avoid forcing movement and causing severe pain.

 Frozen shoulder heals on its own in most cases.
 So surgery is not normally required.
 That’s also because there is no evidence that surgery brings decisive benefits.
 Surgical intervention also entails risks related to the operation itself and also to anesthesia.

-However doctors will sometimes advise patients to have surgery if symptoms persist for several months following conservative treatment.
-The doctor must then inform the patient that he or she has the right to obtain a second medical opinion.
+However, doctors sometimes advise patients to have surgery if symptoms persist for several months following conservative treatment.
+In this case, the doctor must inform the person that they have the right to get a second medical opinion.

 As at: